Nehemiah McGray: Business and political life

 When his father, Asa Turner McGray, died in 1877, Nehemiah came home, and, together with his older brother, Martin Doane McGray, bought out their father's business.
 For ten years they conducted a considerable general business under the firm name of McGray Brothers.
 With others, they built fishing vessels to provide employment for young men.
-Every civic interest was energetically promoted, and the neighborhood prospered greatly.
+Every civic interest was energetically promoted.
 Captain McGray was elected to represent Barrington Township in the Provincial Parliament from 1878 to 1882.
-During this period he accorded financial assistance to the establishment of a steam ferry service between the Island and Barrington.
+During this period, he accorded financial assistance to the establishment of a steam ferry service between the Island and Barrington.
 He became interested in a large sheep farm undertaking on the Upper Clyde River.
 He helped finance Barrington Woolen Mill.
 He obtained a Federal grant for providing a telegraph cable from the Mainland, with a view to the establishment of a Maritime Signal Station at Cape Sable's light.
 He supported all Church efforts and was uncompromising in the war against the sale of intoxicating drinks.

 Personal life

-October 1887, Arthur Nehemiah McGray (1862-1949), was called home due to the illness of his father.
+October 1887, Arthur Nehemiah McGray (1862–1949), was called home due to the illness of his father.
 Within days of his arrival, Nehemiah and Arthur's uncle, Martin Doane McGray (the father's brother and business partner) passed away.
 Nehemiah succumbed on 14 October 1887 to a severe stomach ailment when he was 49 years of age.
-With his passing much of the prosperity of the section of the Island on which he was born and died was blotted out for many years to come.

 On behalf of the executors of both estates, Arthur disposed of their considerable stock and closed up the business.
 His father's firm had operated as managing owners of four vessels in the bank fishing and coastwise trades.
-Upon his passing his co-owners appointed Arthur N. McGray as manager of their little fleet.
+Upon his passing, his co-owners appointed Arthur N. McGray as manager of their little fleet.